 The centerpiece of the Supreme Court Institute (SCI) is the Supreme Court Moot Court Program, which taps into the expertise of faculty and outside practitioners to prepare counsel for oral argument before the Court.
 The SCI offers its moot courts as a public service, at no charge and irrespective of the positions taken by counsel, reflecting a core commitment to the quality of Supreme Court advocacy in all cases.

 In recent years, the SCI has advanced that goal by conducting moot courts for advocates in nearly every case on the Court's argument docket.
-In the current Term (October Term 2012), the SCI provided a moot court to counsel in 100% of the cases argued before the Court.
+In the most recently completed Term (October Term 2013), the SCI provided a moot court to counsel in over 95% of the cases argued before the Court, and we have a moot reserved in every case currently on the Court's argument docket for October Term 2014.
 The SCI moot court program was recently featured in a New York Times article by Supreme Court correspondent Adam Liptak.

 Other SCI activities include annual briefings for the press and students to preview the upcoming Supreme Court Term, mock moot courts of significant cases on the Court's docket, scholarly conferences, panel discussions of oral arguments, and presentations on recent publications related to the Court or Supreme Court practice.